 Use of Drugs and Alcohol

 Employees may be required to perform their jobs with a certain level of skill and safety, which might require that they remain sober.
 When an employee is under the influence of drugs or alcohol on the job site, it can risk accidents.
-This type of misconduct can also pose a substantial threat to the company’s image in the case of media involvement.
-The HR department must take disciplinary action or issue written warnings to an employee that uses drugs during working hours.
+This type of misconduct can also threaten the company’s image in the case of media involvement.
+The HR department must take disciplinary action or issue written warnings to an employee who uses drugs during working hours.

 Violation of Safety Protocol

 Health and safety regulations protect everyone and minimize the risk of accidents in the workplace.
-This type of misconduct happens in hazardous environments or construction sites, but it can occur anywhere.
+This type of misconduct happens in hazardous environments or construction sites but can occur anywhere.

 Damage to Goods and Property

 Misuse of the property refers to an employee’s intentional or negligent damage, defacing, destruction, alteration, or misuse of any company’s equipment, products, or other necessary assets to complete their duties.
-Examples of this type of misconduct include willfully breaking company property, tampering with equipment or machinery, damaging organization property by misusing it, intentionally misusing computer systems or files, etc.
+This type of misconduct includes willfully breaking company property, tampering with equipment or machinery, damaging organization property by misusing it, intentionally misusing computer systems or files, etc.

-Companies often spend a large amount of money to purchase tools or equipment for use in the workplace.
-Employee misconduct of this type affects the company’s budget, but it can also create a significant safety hazard.
+Companies often spend a lot of money to purchase tools or equipment for use in the workplace.
+Employee misconduct of this type affects the company’s budget but can also create a significant safety hazard.
 Employers need to conduct employee misconduct investigations and handle such issues immediately.

 Breach of Confidentiality

 Confidentiality agreements protect information given to employees or other individuals based on trust.
-An employment agreement can vary depending on the job role, industry, and organization involved.
+An employment agreement can vary depending on the job role, industry, and organization.

 When an employee’s actions involve revealing sensitive information to an individual or organization without disclosing that they are legally obligated to keep it confidential, this is misconduct.